techtrigon/AcademicWorld/README.md

 2- Go to db_connection.py and setup the database connection for configuration ⬇️

-////CHANGE BASED ON UR SETUP
+-----CHANGE BASED ON UR SETUP
-=

 server_name = "postgres"
 server_password = "1"
 host_address = "localhost"